Dhanwin007/personal-finance-manager/README.md

-personal finance manager to manage all your income and expensesand some advanced features
+personal finance manager to manage all your income and expenses and some advanced features